 Use Cases

-When your integration isn’t working as expected:- Filter by Error Status: Use the status filter to show only 4xx and 5xx errors
+When your webhook endpoint isn’t receiving events or responding correctly:- Filter by Failed Status: Use the status filter to show only failed deliveries

-- Review Failed Requests: Click on error entries to see the exact error message and response
+- Review Failed Requests: Click on failed entries to see the error response from your endpoint

-Maintain records of all API activity:- Date Range Filtering: Use the date picker to view logs from specific time periods
+Maintain records of all webhook deliveries:- Date Range Filtering: Use the date picker to view logs from specific time periods

-- Review All Requests: See a complete history of all API calls made with your key
+- Review All Deliveries: See a complete history of all webhooks sent to your endpoint

 - Compliance: Use logs for audit trails and compliance reporting